eriktonon/lapp-docker/README.md

 * POSTGRESQL version 12

 ## Config default
-* PostgreSQL PostgreSQL database and password settings are inside the .env file
+* PostgreSQL database and password settings are inside the .env file
 * Apache2 vhost mapping are within .config / vhosts
 * PHP a php file was left in the index to do some stack testing
 * Virtualhost /var/www/html